gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 This step does nothing more than make it easier to find your Pi on your network.
 It uses _Zeroconf_, provided by _Avahi_ on Linux, _Bonjour_ on Windows, and included in Apple.

-1. Install `sudo apt-get install avahi-daemon`.
+1. Install `sudo apt-get install avahi-daemon`. (**Note,** on recent versions of Raspbian this is already installed and working.)
-2. Your system can now be found at hostname.local, where the hostname is that which you entered back in _4 Run first boot setup_.
+2. Your system can now be found at hostname.local, where the hostname is that which you entered back in _[Run first boot setup](#4)_.
 3. For your Windows machine, download and install [Bonjour Print Services](https://support.apple.com/downloads/Bonjour_for_Windows).

 ## <a name="8"></a>Connect to Pi using SSH

 SSH is a safe and efficient way to connect to your Pi over the network or the Internet.
 It is enabled by default but for highest security, I recommend a few configuration changes and installing your own personal keys.
 This guide assumes you are connecting from Windows or another Linux system.
 For Windows use [PuTTY](http://www.putty.org/) and for Linux use [OpenSSH](http://www.openssh.com/).
 It may be necessary to install PuTTY but OpenSSH comes installed on Linux.

-* Verify that SSH is enabled, `sudo raspi-config` then Advanced Options and then SSH.
+* Verify that SSH is enabled, `sudo raspi-config` then Advanced Options and then SSH. (**Note,** on recent versions of Raspbian this is enabled by default.)

 ### Windows